boostercloud/booster/docs/README.md

 ### Booster Principles

-Booster boosts developers's productivity by focusing only on business logic.
-Write your business logic and provide your credentials.
-Let Booster do the rest.
+Booster enhances developers' productivity by focusing only on business logic.
+Write your code, provide your credentials and let Booster do the rest.
 Booster takes a holistic and highly-opinionated approach at many levels:

 - **Focus on business value**: The only code that makes sense is the code that makes your application different from any other.
 - **Convention over configuration**: All the supporting code and configuration that is similar in all applications should be out of programmers’ sight.